diyscif/diyscif/scif-thesis.md

 secure the door when the SCIF is unoccupied and the access control device is used while the SCIF is occupied [@ics-705-ts, p.
 63].
 The equivalent international specifications for FF-L-2740A combination locks are UL 768 and DIN EN 1300.
-The lowest UL 768 rating, Group 2, is essentialy equivalent to FF-L-2740A [@lockreference].
+The lowest UL 768 rating, Group 2, is essentially equivalent to FF-L-2740A [@lockreference].

 ![Kaba X-10 Mounted Lock (FF-L-2740)](images/ffl2740a.jpg){height=40%}